Balık ekmek (fish sandwich) ★ 4.7

 A grilled mackerel fillet stuffed into a half-loaf of bread with raw onion, lettuce and a heavy squeeze of lemon.
 Istanbul's signature street food, eaten standing up.

 History: Balık ekmek emerged on the Eminönü quays after the Second World War, when fishing boats sold the day's catch straight off the boat with a piece of bread.
-By the 1990s the moored red-and-gold boats on the Galata Bridge made it iconic; today they grill several hundred sandwiches a day for whoever steps up to the counter.
+By the 1990s the moored red-and-gold boats on the Galata Bridge made it well-known; today they grill several hundred sandwiches a day for whoever steps up to the counter.

 Where to try it: Tarihi Eminönü Balık Ekmek